 How could one go wrong with a list of neighbors like this?!
 Immediately this minor summit blasted near the top of my “list”.
 It took a few years for everything to come together but when we started chatting about a Woolley / Diadem attempt while descending Smith Peak, I immediately brought up Little Alberta as another objective in the area.
 Steven and Ben were interested so we agreed to try it.

-"Little" is not an apt description for what it takes to summit this relatively minor (compared to its neighbors) peak.
-We did some rough calculations in camp and guestimated it to be around 2000 meters total elevation gains from the bivy site!
-This meant that Ben and Steven would be doing around 2600 meters total height gain the day before attempting Woolley and Diadem - another 1500 meter day.
-I was quite nervous about doing almost 2000 meters of height gain before another big (and higher priority) day but we agreed to give it a shot anyway.
-The weather wasn't forecast to be a perfect blue-bird day (which would be ideal for Little Alberta) but Saturday was, and a clear sky was even more important for views from the 11,000ers.
+“Little” is not an apt description for what it takes to summit this relatively minor (compared to its neighbors) peak.
+We did some rough calculations in camp and guesstimated it to be around 2000 meters total elevation gain from the bivy site.
+This meant that Ben and Steven would be doing around 2700 meters total height gain the day before attempting Woolley and Diadem – another 1500 meter day.
+I was quite nervous about doing almost 2000 meters of height gain before another big (and much higher priority) day but we agreed to give it a shot anyway.
+The weather wasn’t forecast to be a perfect blue-bird day but Saturday was, and a clear sky was even more important for views from the 11,000ers.

 The approach from our bivy site over Woolley shoulder was much more rustic, crappy, loose and steep terrain than we were expecting.
 Don’t underestimate this route!
 Of course, most people going over the shoulder are hard-core climbers attempting the mighty Mount Alberta or other massive routes near the Black Hole, so Woolley Shoulder is nothing more than a warm-up for them.
 It reminded us of Quartzite Col except you go up the crappy side first, rather than down it on the way in.
 As we slogged up the shoulder we were all wondering what the heck we were doing this for, just before a day climbing two 11,000ers!
 While approaching the gully it’s not marked where to go.
 There’s no cairns until near the top and it’s too loose to form a permanent trail so we simply slogged up to the obvious weak point up the center until we spotted a cairn above us and went for it.